oasis-tcs/openc2-jadn-im/imjadn-v2.0-cn01.md

  - each core type has associated serialization rules for each external representation format

-The [[JADN Specification](#jadn-v20)] defines 12 core types, which are described in [Section&nbsp;3.1.2](#312-core-type-examples) of this CN.
-The JADN Specification also defines serialization rules for JSON (with three levels of verbosity) and CBOR
-[[RFC 7409](#rfc7049)].
-Supporting a new data format ("external representation") requires defining serialization rules to translate each core type to that data format.

 As an example, consider an information element defined as a boolean type, which is the simplest core type.
 The essential nature of a boolean is that it is limited to only two values,